scaleway/terraform-provider-scaleway/.github/contributing/pull_requests.md

  - [ ] __Documentation updates__: If your code makes any changes that need to be documented, you should include those doc updates in the same PR.
    This includes things like new resource attributes or changes in default values.
    The [Terraform website][website] source is in this repo and includes instructions for getting a local copy of the site up and running if you'd like to preview your changes.
- - [ ] __Well-formed Code__: Do your best to follow existing conventions you see in the codebase, and ensure your code is formatted with `go fmt`.
+ - [ ] __Well-formed Code__: Do your best to follow existing conventions you see in the codebase, and ensure your code is formatted with `goimports`.
-   (The Travis CI build will fail if `go fmt` has not been run on incoming code.)
+   (The Travis CI build will fail if `goimports` has not been run on incoming code.)
    The PR reviewers can help out on this front, and may provide comments with suggestions on how to improve the code.
  - [ ] __Vendor additions__: Create a separate PR if you are updating the vendor folder.
    This is to avoid conflicts as the vendor versions tend to be fast-moving targets.